jvaverka/jvaverka.github.io/index.md

-@def title = "vaverka - code and thoughts"
+@def title = "Hello World"
 @def tags = ["home", "about"]

+# :wave: :earth_americas:

+On this site I keep notes on mathematics, software development, and related topics.

-# About
+## About

-I have been a professional developer at [General Motors](https://www.gm.com/) since 2016 after graduating with a Mathematics degree from [University of Georgia](https://www.uga.edu/).

-I have been fortunate in my time at GM to learn many technical skills and apply them to a variety of areas across our IT organization.
-My work revolves around [CFD](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) and [CAE](https://en.wikipedia.org/wiki/Computer-aided_engineering).
-More specifically, my team drives to create a highly productive ecosystem for vehicle simulations.
-We build powerful tools which enable engineers to leverage free-and-open-source software in our high performance computing environment.
+I've been working at General Motors as a software & application developer since 2016, building powerful tools to help engineers leverage free-and-open-source software for vehicle simulations in our high performance computing environment.

-My involvement in this open-source initiative _(along with my continued interest in mathematics and physics)_ led me to the Julia Programming Language in 2018.
-Julia has proven to be a great way for me to express my ideas through code.
-So don't be surprised to learn that I take on many projects with Julia, including this website.
-See more details in the page foot.

-When I'm not coding, I'm spending time with family.
-I love cooking, movies and board games.
+I obtained a Bachelor of Science in Mathematics at the University of Georgia, and I'm currently working toward a Master of Science in Applied & Computational Mathematics at Johns Hopkins University.

+A course in Matrix Theory led me to the Julia Programming Language in 2018.
+Julia has helped me clearly express my ideas through code ever since.
+I enjoy it so much, even this website is written in Julia!